sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

    5 │        2         4         2       10.0  missing       -100.0
 ```

-Note that `cumsum` treats `missing` as zero, and `cumprod` treats `missing` as one.
+Note that for these operations, `cumsum` treats `missing` as zero, and `cumprod` treats `missing` as one.

-The special operations don't change the variable names or the order of columns.
+The special operations don't change the columns names or their orders.